manojgayala/POPL1/Language Manual.md

 	Decimal part
 	Fraction part
 	character 'e'
-	Precision part
+	Exponential part

-Eg., 10.83e-3 is same as 0.01083 where 10 is the decimal part, .83 is the fraction part and -3 defines the precision
+Eg., 10.83e-3 is same as 0.01083 where 10 is the decimal part, .83 is the fraction part and -3 defines the exponent.

-### Strings constants
-String constants also known as string literals are written in detail in the section String Literals.

-## String Literals
+### String constants/literals
 String literals commonly called as Strings are a sequence of characters surrounded by " " (double quotes).
-Two subsequent/adjacent strings are concatenated to form a single string where the end character '\0' of first string is combined with the next one.
+Two strings separated by '+' are concatenated to form a single string where the end character '\0' of first string is replaced by the next string and '\0' is added at the end.
 Array of strings can also be defined as integers whose behavior is implementation-defined.

 # Types, values and Variables

 # Names
+Names a.k.a identifiers are entities that are declared at some point of the code.
+They have a scope, the part of code where it is known and a binding, the region of code where a specific location is associated with it.
+The names also get shadowed sometimes when their linkage is changed.
+This will be covered in subsequent sections.

 ## Declarations
 Declarations provide the necessary properties of an identifier, they may or may not allocate storage to the identifier, it depends on the specifiers and the initializer.